rmccoy7541/neand_sQTL/log.md

 Done with intron clustering.
 Maybe do it on the dev node next time.
 Nothing bad happened but it could have.

 Submitted `QTLtools_filter.sh`.

+#### Sun 03 Feb 2019 10:36:52 PM EST
+Just ran `sraNameChangeSort.R`.
+Keep getting outputs of tissues other than just whole blood: amygdala, Lung, skin (sun-exposed), caudate, spinal cord.
+Not sure why this is; should only be whole blood.
+I will investiage this tomorrow.

 ### 02/02/2019
 #### Sat 02 Feb 2019 08:26:52 AM EST